Creation and evolution in public education: Netherlands

 In the Netherlands some factions teach creationism in their own schools, besides evolution.
 In May 2005, a discussion on intelligent design erupted when Minister of Education Maria van der Hoeven suggested that debate about intelligent design might encourage discourse between the country's various religious groups.
 She sought to "stimulate an academic debate" on the subject.
 Following strong objection from some scientists, she dropped plans of holding a conference on the matter.

 After the 2007 elections, she was succeeded by Ronald Plasterk, described as a "molecular geneticist, staunch atheist and opponent of intelligent design."

 Norway

-In 1986, Norway's then-Minister of Church and Education Affairs Kjell Magne Bondevik proposed new education plans for the elementary and middle school levels which included skepticism to the theory of evolution and would hold that a final answer to the origin of mankind was unknown.
+In 1986, Norway's then-Minister of Church and Education Affairs Kjell Magne Bondevik proposed new education plans for the elementary and middle school levels which included skepticism of the theory of evolution and would hold that a final answer to the origin of mankind was unknown.
 The proposal was withdrawn after it had generated controversy.